-Note: in search results from repositories you’ll often find only an item’s record (title, author, short description, etc) — and there will be no link to a full-text PDF.
+Note: in search results from repositories you’ll often find only an item’s record (title, author, short description, etc).
+There will often be no link to a full-text PDF.
 For some unknown reason repository search tools are deeply reluctant to allow users to limit search results to only free and full-text items such as PDFs.

 The British Library service’s EThOS lets you search 250,000 PhD theses from the UK.
 Requires free registration.

-Driver allows keyword searching of 260 repositories in the UK and Europe.
+DART Europe allows keyword searching of large numbers of academic repositories in the UK and Europe.

 ROAR lists over 1,400 repositories around the world.

 * “I want to find books specifically published as open access”:

 aOpen is an excellent new resource that provides an online catalogue of free Open Access books produced in Europe.